prosaicpudding/HometownPortal/README.md

 Current:

-Adding a local events feed / tab (from the Panama city NPR station) -Helen (Present)

 Completed:

+Adding a local events feed / tab (from the Panama city NPR station) -Helen

 Had to scrap city bus activity since the city transit site's apparently not coming back up.
 Added a general transportation map activity to replace it.
 Added a simple option menu to open the city's website.
-Added in a cleaned up menu button in case anyone needs it to add another button - (Trevor)
+Added in a cleaned up menu button in case anyone needs it to add another button - Trevor

 Added options for job search (type of job, location, etc) - Maria